QuChunhe/study/Maths.md

 Observational studies may be dichotomized into either a comparative study or a descriptive study.
 In a comparative study, two or more methods of achieving a result are compared for effectiveness.
 In a descriptive study, the major purpose is to characterize a population or process based on certain attributes in that population or process.

-A problem that may occur in observational studies is assigning causeand-effect relationships to spurious associations between factors.
+A problem that may occur in observational studies is assigning cause-and-effect relationships to spurious associations between factors.